Jubayerhasan75/MERN-ecommerce-platform/frontend/README.md

-# Johan's Hub E-Commerce
+# MERN E-Commerce Platform

-A full-stack MERN (MongoDB, Express, React, Node.js) e-commerce platform built for selling T-shirts.
-This project features a complete user-facing storefront, a dynamic cart, and a full-featured admin panel for managing products and orders.
+A full-stack MERN e-commerce platform built for a T-shirt business.
+It features a dynamic React frontend, product filtering, and a complete admin panel with full CRUD operations for products and orders, including manual Bkash/Nagad payment verification.

 ---